Tony Hawk's Pro Skater 2: Awards and accolades

 Electronic Gaming Monthly named Tony Hawk's Pro Skater 2 "Video Game of the Year 2000" in its April 2001 issue.
 It won GameSpot's 2000 "Best Sports Game (Alternative)" award among console games, and was a runner-up in the "Game of the Year", "Best Dreamcast Game" and "Best PlayStation Game" categories.
 Likewise, its 2001 Nintendo 64 version was nominated for the publication's "Best Nintendo 64 Game" award.
 Tony Hawk's Pro Skater 2 was ranked #4 in Game Informer's "Top 100 Games of All Time" in its 100th issue in August 2001.
-The game was nominated for "Best Console Sports Game" and "Best Game Design" in the 2001 D.I.C.E.
-Awards, but lost to SSX and The Legend of Zelda: Majora's Mask respectively.
+The console version of the game was nominated for the "Game of the Year", "Console Game of the Year", "Console Sports", "Game Design", and "Game Play Engineering" awards during the 4th Annual Interactive Achievement Awards (now known as the D.I.C.E.
+Awards).

 In 2003, the staff of IGN ranked Tony Hawk's Pro Skater 2 #20 in its "Top 100 Games of All Time" list.
 In the final issue of the Official UK PlayStation Magazine in 2004, the game was ranked as the 7th best game of all time.
 In 2009, the staff of IGN considered the console version's gameplay to be the "most important" of the fifth-generation video game era in their feature "The Greatest Gameplay of All Time".
 In 2014, Luke Reilly of IGN named the console version's demo as the fourth in "6 of the Greatest Game Demos Ever".
 Tony Hawk's Pro Skater 2 is listed in the Guinness World Records as the best-selling action sports video game for selling over 2 million units in the United States.

-Following the Game Boy Advance version's appearance at the 2001 Electronic Entertainment Expo, IGNpocket named Tony Hawk's Pro Skater 2 "Best of Show: Handhelds", "Best Handheld: Sports" and "Best of Show: Handheld Technological Excellence".
-IGNpocket later named the released title "Editor's Choice: Extreme Sports Game", "Editor's Choice: Best Sound" and runner-up for "Editor's Choice: Best Graphics" in its "Best of 2001".
-The Game Boy Advance version was awarded "Best Mobile Interactive Game" at the 2001 BAFTA Interactive Entertainment Awards.
-It was a runner-up in GameSpots annual award category for the best alternative sports console game, and in the "Biggest Surprise" and "Best Game Boy Advance Game" categories.
-In 2007, IGN editor-in-chief Craig Harris ranked the Game Boy Advance version #5 in his list of the "Top 25 Game Boy Advance Games of All Time".

 Sequel

-The series was followed up by a second sequel, titled Pro Skater 3, released the following year in October 2001.
+The game was followed up by a sequel, Pro Skater 3, released the following year in October 2001.